 Name, Job title, Address, Contact information including email address, Demographic information such as postcode, preferences and interests, Other information relevant to customer surveys and/or offers

-Under the General Data Protection Regulation (GDPR) and The Data Protection Act 2018 (DPA18) you have a number of rights regarding your personal data.
+Under the EU General Data Protection Regulation (EU GDPR) and UK General Data Protection Regulation (UK GDPR) you have a number of rights regarding your personal data.
 You have the right to:

 a) be informed what we do with your data

 b) see what data we hold on you

 c) correct your data if it is inaccurate

 e) restrict processing of your data